HenrikJoreteg/key-tree-store/README.md

 tree.run('key'); //=> function ran!

-// you can also optionally pass a context to run them with tree.run('key', {some: 'object'});
+// you can also optionally pass a context or arguments to run them with tree.run('key', {some: 'object'});

+// with arguments
+tree.run('key', {some: 'object'}, 'arg1', 'arg2');

 ```